-The design model (also called part, design part or target part in this book), which is a SOLIDWORKS part representing the perfectly finished product, is used as the basis and starting point for all machining operations.
-Machinable features are extracted or created interactively on the design model as references for individual toolpaths.
+The design model (also called part, design part or target part in this book), which is a SOLIDWORKS part representing the perfectly finished product, is used as the basis and starting point for all machining simulations.
+Machinable features are extracted or created interactively on the design model as references for toolpath of individual operations.
 By referencing the geometry of the design model, an associative link between the design model and the stock is established.
 Because of this link, when the design model is changed, all associated machining operations are updated to reflect the change.